frin6/tournament-quiz-manager/README.md

 ## Deployment

-The application can be deployed using Vercel:
+The application is configured for deployment on Vercel.com.
+The application is deployed on Vercel.com at https://tournament-quiz-manager.vercel.app/.

 # Quiz Tournament App